Start or Reactivate a Student Community

 Chartering or reactivating an ACS student chapter or graduate student organization (GSO) is easy, as long as you meet the entry requirements.
 Just complete and submit the application, and you're on your way.

 Having trouble finding potential recruits?
 Email us!
-We might be able to help you find ACS members at your school.
+We might be able to help you find ACS members at your school. - A faculty member who will serve as your advisor

 Bylaws lay out how you will manage your student community.

-- Sample Student Chapter Bylaws (DOC)
+- Sample Student Chapter Bylaws (DOCX)

 - Sample GSO Bylaws (DOC)